-If you are dissatisfied with the result from the Open Door Policy and its complaint resolution process, you may request the Foundation to participate with you in mediation.
-However, neither you nor the Foundation is required to submit the dispute to mediation and either the Foundation or you can proceed directly to arbitration at their choice.
+If you are dissatisfied with the result from the Open Door Policy and its complaint resolution process, you may request ASI to participate with you in mediation.
+However, neither you nor ASI is required to submit the dispute to mediation and either ASI or you can proceed directly to arbitration at their choice.

-Mediation is a meeting in which a neutral third party, called a mediator, helps you and the Foundation come to an agreement on your own, based on your needs and interests.
-Mediation is a non-binding process--that means the mediator can make suggestions, but you and the Foundation are responsible for resolving your dispute.
+Mediation is a meeting in which a neutral third party, called a mediator, helps you and ASI come to an agreement on your own, based on your needs and interests.
+Mediation is a non-binding process--that means the mediator can make suggestions, but you and ASI are responsible for resolving your dispute.
 All mediations in this program will use private mediators as agreed upon by the parties.

 To request mediation, submit your written request to the attention of Auxiliary Human Resources.
-Once you have made this request, the Foundation will determine whether to participate in the mediation process.
-If the Foundation agrees to mediation, the parties will mutually select a local private mediator to mediate the dispute.
+Once you have made this request, ASI will determine whether to participate in the mediation process.
+If ASI agrees to mediation, the parties will mutually select a local private mediator to mediate the dispute.
 Both parties may be represented by counsel or any person whom they wish to designate during the mediation process.
-If you agree not to be represented by counsel at the mediation, then the Foundation will also agree not to be represented by counsel at the mediation.
+If you agree not to be represented by counsel at the mediation, then the ASI will also agree not to be represented by counsel at the mediation.

-If mediation does not resolve the dispute, you or the Foundation may submit the dispute to arbitration for a final and binding decision.
+If mediation does not resolve the dispute, you or ASI may submit the dispute to arbitration for a final and binding decision.